Course Management

 • Next Level will print on the report card as Next Recommended Course and is populated from the Course Level, also from Code Tables.

-• Click the Save button and close that report card to move on to the next student in the Report Cards list.
+Close the report card to move on to the next student in the Report Cards list.

 Printing Report Cards